Home Tour travels back in time

 Where should I park?

-It’s different this year – there is no shuttle.
-The houses are spread out, so plan on driving yourself to each site.
+There is no shuttle, so plan on driving or walking yourself.
 Driving and parking maps will be included with the ticket.

 Your ticket is good for both days, by the way.
 If you don’t have time to see everything on Saturday, you can come back on Sunday!